-The film screening will be followed by a discussion between Frederick Wiseman (director) and Gerard-Jan Claens (Sabzian) from 7.20 pm until 8.00 pm
+The film screening will be followed by an online discussion between Frederick Wiseman (director), and Gerard-Jan Claens (Sabzian) from 7.20 pm until 8.00 pm.

 Master documentarian Frederick Wiseman delivers an epic look at Boston’s city government, covering racial justice, housing, climate action, and more.
 In this wide-ranging tapestry of Boston city services, the main figure is Mayor Marty Walsh, filmed from fall 2018 into winter 2019.
 The son of Irish immigrants, Walsh rose from construction work to union leadership to Democratic politics.
 In the summer of 2020, US cities experienced a massive outcry over racial inequity.
 Watching this city portrait filmed one year earlier, we see those passions rising as citizens repeatedly call for accountability.
 While street protests never lack for attention, Wiseman has trained his camera on machinations of democracy that we rarely get to see.